ramantehlan/Supernova/README.md

 **Solution**

 - *Water Quality:* Highlight areas with bad quality.
-- *Climate – Lighting:* Weather forcast, plus weather alerts.
+- *Climate – Lighting:* Weather forecast, plus weather alerts.
-- *Tsunamis:* Weather forcast, plus weather alerts.
+- *Tsunamis:* Weather forecast, plus weather alerts.
 - *Water Animals:* Sonic senors and ML to detect animals, also warn people of harmful area.

 ## Environment

-You should be familier with following to get started.
+You should be familiar with following to get started.

 - Html/Css
 - TypeScript